scientific-python/specs/purpose-and-process/index.md

 ## Endorse

-Accepted SPEC documents are marked as draft documents until two or more of the Core Projects decide to endorse and, if applicable, adopt the SPEC.
+Accepted SPEC documents are marked as draft documents until two or more of the Core Projects decide to endorse it.

 Pre-endorsement, it is helpful to recruit coauthors from the Core Projects to develop the SPEC.
 Most SPECs will have several authors from numerous projects.
 During this stage, the focus is on collaboratively developing an implementation plan that will be broadly applicable and and widely adopted.

-Often, this phase of the process will take longer and be more involved than the acceptance phase.
+Often, getting a SPEC endorsed will take longer and be more involved than having it accepted.
 All pull requests to the SPEC repository will be reviewed by the Steering Committee.
-SPECs may involve the creation of new projects or implementation work in existing projects.
+SPECs may propose entirely new projects or describe work on existing projects.

 ## Adopt